 I run FINdustries, a relationship-focused AI product studio.
 Ten years building software that ships and stays shipped — and in all that time, we've never sold a chatbot.
 We build the operating layer a business runs on.
 Real companies, real clients, real stakes.

-Over those years, the systems and software my teams have built have generated billions of dollars for the clients we've served.
+Over those years, my teams have built and shipped real systems for businesses across dozens of industries — in production, used every day.
 I don't tell you that to impress you — I tell you because it's the whole point: I've walked businesses to this destination before, and I know the way.

 I also host The Human Code — 480+ conversations on AI, leadership, and the future of work, with the people actually building what comes next.